code64/stepcounter/README.md

 ## Examples

 Currently there are three different examples to utilize the sensor via the Raspberry Pi GPIO pins.
-Each example also has script without the GPIO dependency to allow quick tests without the hardware.
+Each example also has a script without the GPIO dependency to allow quick tests without the hardware interface.

 ### Example 1: Twitter